shihaocao/line/README.md

 Holy cow I have words at the bottom!
 I was struggling to get the format right, everything was showing up as if it was just <p>, but it turns out the reason it wasn't working was that I didn't define all the tags and classes and such in my styles file.
 Wow.
 That's wild.
 But glad I know now!

 ![Textbox works!](documentation/textbox.jpg)

+# 01/23

+I had a bunch of trouble getting CSS to work, for example the real reason why h2 wasn't bigger than p was that I actually had tailwind css sneaking around in my `index.html`.
+I discovered this using inspect element.
+What a powerful tool.
+I have since doubled down on using tailwind css and so far it has been a good experience.